aigle-levant/notes/_posts/js/2024-12-09-js-promise.md

 - Async function has failed.
 - `catch()` is called.

-> [!note]
->
-> A function that performs a task that requires it to 'handle' something - like handling transitions, handling the process of automating tests - is called a **handler**.
+A function that performs a task that requires it to 'handle' something - like handling transitions, handling the process of automating tests - is called a **handler**.
+{: #myid .alert .alert-info .p-3 .mx-2 mb-3}

 **Settle** is a term used to indicate that something's performed with the `Promise` object to change its state from `pending` to either `fulfilled` or `rejected`.